 8.3 Amendments

 An amendment of the rules may be proposed by a majority vote of the Academic Senate Board or by a petition signed by twenty (20) regular faculty.
 Such an amendment to the rules shall require either approval of a majority of the regular faculty who voted or approval of two thirds of the voting members of the Academic Senate Board.
 At least one month shall intervene between introduction and final vote or ratification of the proposed amendment.
-This amendment shall be announced, along with statements related to it, in a bulletin sent to all regular faculty within one week of introduction.
+This amendment shall be announced, along with statements related to it, in a notice sent to all regular faculty within one week of introduction.

 8.4 Rules and Procedures for Nominating and Electing Officers: